Maternal death and pregnancy-related death

 Signs and symptoms of PTSD include:

 - Serious anxiety

 - Flashbacks of the event.
 A flashback is when you relive a traumatic (scary or troubling) event so that it feels like the event is happening again.

 - Physical responses (like sweating or a racing heartbeat) when you’re reminded of the event

 If you think you have PTSD:

 - See a mental health professional.
 This is a person with training and education to help people with emotional or mental health conditions like PTSD.
 Mental health providers include social workers, therapists, counselors, psychologists, psychiatrists and psychiatric nurse practitioners.
 Ask your health care provider to help you find a mental health professional.

 - Talk with family and friends about how you’re feeling.

-- Connect with other women and families who have had experiences like yours at Share Your Story, the the March of Dimes online community.
+- Connect with other parents and families who have had experiences like yours at Share Your Story, the March of Dimes online community.